Whoopie Pie Cake

 Those pies were a favorite of mine growing up.
 Making this cake took me back and my family loved it so much!

 I’m so happy to hear that Sharon!
-Thank yo so much!
+Thank you so much!

-Oh my sweet heavens this looks amazing!
-I was just looking for a different cake to make and voila!
-There you are 🙂 I can’t wait to make this!!!
+Oh my sweet heavens this was amazing!
+I was just looking for a different cake and I’m glad I found this.

 My family and I love this cake!
 It is so delicious.
 I am going to make it for a family member’s birthday, and I will need to transport it in the car.
 Would you recommend putting it in a cooler, or is a cake container alright?
 I will make the cake the day before.
 The car ride is about four hours.
 Thank you so much for your awesome recipe!